School Support role in Moodle

 - To enter a module click on the module title.
 This will open the module’s front page displaying all the materials.

 Suggestion: Bookmark the URL of your category – it’s something you will come back to often.

 You can also create a block on your Home Page which links to your most used modules.
 (Search Workspace for “Moodle custom block”)

 This service allows you to easily upload and share media files in Moodle (and, in fact, directly and on other websites).
 You can enable all other teaching staff in Moodle to reuse your media files, or enable only staff teaching on your module(s) to reuse your media files.
 You can also ask your students to submit media assignments.
 (Search workspace for “Moodle audio and video”.)

 End of year processes and rollover

-- You will have the ability to request a new module (if it's not a SATURN module) - by clicking a button - it will then be created automatically and available to you within about a day.
+- You will have the ability to request a new module (if it's not a Campus module) - by clicking a button - it will then be created automatically and available to you within about a day.

 - It is important that staff do not re-use or edit the existing modules for the NEW session as existing modules will be archived "as taught"

 Some will be starting from scratch: others bringing existing content into the new module.
 If you are transferring your own materials please follow the instructions in Workspace Help